 1) I have just started my blog.
 What plugins do I need?

-Please be sure to go through this guide – 10 Must Have WordPress Plugins For New Bloggers.
+Please be sure to go through this guide – 16 Must-Have and Best WordPress Plugins in 2020

 2) Are all the plugins free to use?